-The functionality of repo browser includes ability to compare branches/tags and see all commits, diff, and issues for the comparison set.
+The functionality of repo explorer includes the ability to compare branches/tags and see all commits, diff, and issues for the comparison set.

-Assuming you have already created some branches, pull requests, and commits in your repository you can use the Repo Browser to view them.
-Click on the "Repo Browser" section as on the screenshot above.
+Assuming you have already created some branches, pull requests, and commits in your repository, you can use the Repo Browser to view them.
+Click on the “Repo Explorer” section as on the screenshot above.
 You'll see all available repositories.
 Click on the repository, for example, from GitHub.

 You'll see all commits as on the screenshot above.
 Then you can select values and compare branches/tags and also see all commits, diff, and issues for the comparison set.